Exercise and Sport Science Comprehensive Major: Clinical Exercise Physiology Emphasis (with AESP 3+2)

 Total Credits81

-For a full description of the required Graduate coursework, please see the HAEP program in the Western Graduate Catalog.
+For a full description of the required Graduate coursework, please see the AESP program in the Western Graduate Catalog.

 Plan of Study Grid